seblucas/cops/README.md

 After that you can use the previous how-to starting at the second step.

 Note that instead of cloning you can also get [latest master as zip](https://github.com/seblucas/cops/archive/master.zip)

+Note that if your PHP version is lower that 5.6, then you may have to remove `composer.lock` before starting the last line.

 # Where to put my Calibre directory ?